dreamento/dreamento/README.md

 ### Bulk data scoring:

-In the recent update, we added the possibility for the user to provide a ```.txt``` file including the path to the folders in which ZMax data (both ```EEG L.edf``` and ```EEG R.edf```) are stored.
+We added the possibility for the user to provide a ```.txt``` file including the path to the folders in which ZMax data (both ```EEG L.edf``` and ```EEG R.edf```) are stored.
 This way, Dreamento autoscores the data and based on the user's preferences plots the results, store them and even generates sleep statistics such as the duration in each sleep stage, sleep efficiency, etc.

 ### Synchronization
 You can collect ExG data using other device in parallel with ZMax and then use Dreamento to synchronize the outputs!